Updated: 1 day ago

 Diseases and poor nutrition

 This is very valid concern but following best practices easily avoided.
 Poor nutrition can result from cheap mixes filled with wheat and other cheap fillers.
 As with human health the varied quality diet is the key to health.
 Cheap peanuts can contain highly carcinogenic mold aflatoxin.
-So but good quality mix from trusted sources and peanuts that are aflatoxin tested.
+Only buy good quality mix from trusted sources and peanuts that are aflatoxin tested such as Grow It Bio.

 As bird feeders have higher concentration of birds, diseases are easier to transmit.
-Therefore the feeders should be regularly cleaned on 2-3 weeks basis.
+Therefore the feeders should be regularly cleaned and disinfected every 2-3 weeks.

 When to feed